Tencent/VITA/README.md

   <img src="./assets/REAL_result.png" width="50%"/>
 </div>

-- VITA-VLA achieves top performance across all tasks
-- Strongest in long-horizon and stacking scenarios
+VITA-VLA achieves top performance across all tasks, demonstrating the strongest results in long-horizon and stacking scenarios, and validating its two-stage training strategy.
-- Validates two-stage training strategy

 ---